 November 8, 2017 | Erin Bluvas, email@example.com

 Professor Angela Liese (epidemiology and biostatistics) has been honored with the H.A.
 Tyroler Distinguished Alumni Award by the Epidemiology Chapter of the Gillings School of Global Public Health Alumni Association at the University of North Carolina Chapel Hill.
-In addition to receiving this award from her doctoral alma mater, Liese was invited to provide a keynote presentation at the university this fall [Liese is pictured above at the ceremony with UNC epidemiology association alumni directors Jonathan Todd (left) and Corey Kalbaugh (right)].
+In addition to receiving this award from her doctoral alma mater, Liese was invited to provide a keynote presentation (see video) at the university this fall [Liese is pictured above at the ceremony with UNC epidemiology association alumni directors Jonathan Todd (left) and Corey Kalbaugh (right)].

 Named for Herman Alfred (Al) Tyroler, Alumni Distinguished Professor Emeritus of Epidemiology at the Gillings School, this award commemorates the contributions of Tyroler to the field of epidemiology, particularly the social determinants of health, throughout his 40-year career.
 The award was designed to recognize distinguished alumni for their own contributions to field of epidemiology.
 According to the award committee, Liese was chosen for her “seminal research, standing as a respected expert in the field, and extensive contributions to training (which) demonstrate the distinctions embodied in this award.”

 After earning a degree in nutrition at the University of Bonn in Germany, Liese shifted her focus to epidemiology for her master’s (University of Massachusetts) and doctoral (University of North Carolina) degrees.
 “I initially studied nutrition and then embarked on a Ph.D. in epidemiology when I realized that epidemiology research was exactly the type of approach and thinking that I felt would allow me to study behavioral influences on chronic diseases,” she says.